NajiyaFatma/NajiyaFatma.github.io/_pages/researchinterests.md

 - **Evaluate** counterfactual kidney allocation policies using an existing allocation simulator.

-I use probability and statistical tools to summarize results from the organ allocation simulators, and I am currently integrating trained ML models within the simulator environment.
+I use probability and statistical tools to summarize results from the organ allocation simulators, and I am currently integrating trained ML models within the simulator (DES-based) environment.